 Notable highlights from the research include:

-- Governments are increasing legally recognising sex partners: of the 113 countries surveyed, 41 countries (36%) recognised same-sex relationships.
+- Governments are increasing legally recognising same-sex partners: of the 113 countries surveyed, 41 countries (36%) recognised same-sex relationships.
 The remainder did not.

 - Countries with restrictive immigration systems may become less competitive: the US and UK, for instance, will likely face challenges with access to international talent